zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/resilient-vm-create-delete.md

 ### Does Resilient create work when I attach a new virtual machine to my scale set?
 No. Resilient create operates during a scale-out of a scale set or when you create a new scale set.

-### Does Resilient create speed up the provisioning of my virtual machine?
+### Does Resilient create accelerate the provisioning of my virtual machine?
 No, Resilient create improves the odds of provisioning the virtual machine but does not improve the speed of the provisioning itself.